 Alan Barber is an advocate, activist, and critic who has worked tirelessly on behalf of Britain’s public parks and greenspaces for decades.
-Barber’s efforts at all levels – within communities, through university teaching, and in local and national government positions – has made real and lasting change in the way public parks are managed and prioritized in the United Kingdom.
+Barber’s efforts at all levels – within communities, through university teaching, and in local and national government positions – has made real and lasting change in how public parks are managed and prioritized in the United Kingdom.
 Barber is unfailingly passionate and unafraid to speak his mind.
 His recent appointment as a member of the Order of the British Empire stands in testament to his years of devotion and commitment to Britain’s public parks.

 Alan Barber was born in Lancashire, UK, in 1942.
 His love of greenspace was cultivated at an early age; he apprenticed with a local parks department at age 16, and at 21 he began a two-year term of study at the Royal Botanic Gardens at Kew.
 Throughout the rest of his twenties, Barber learned about parks management by working “on the ground” jobs in Lancashire and Manchester.

 Barber then became Parks Manager for the city of Bristol, UK.
 Working in this position, he came to hold many of his current positions on parks management and the role of parks in urban social life.
 In this role, he founded important and lasting public-private partnerships, increased parks programming, and introduced goal-based management systems imported from industry.